 Marathon man Don dies at 88

-Marathon man Don Bratt, who completed several ultra-distance runs in aid of charities despite being told after a serious car accident that he would only ever walk again with sticks, has died at the age of 88.
+Marathon man Don Bratt – who completed several ultra-distance runs despite being told he would only ever walk again with sticks – has died at the age of 88.

-Black Country man and lifelong West Bromwich Albion fan Don hailed from Great Bridge, raised on Cophall Street with four brothers and a sister, but later settled in Kinver, then Alveley, and for the past 33 years resided in Bridgnorth.
+Lifelong West Bromwich Albion fan Don had lived in Bridgnorth for the past 33 years.

+He hailed from Great Bridge but later settled in Kinver, before moving to Alveley and then Bridgnorth.

 Advertising